 In the normal course of business, our mortgage banking segment enters into contractual commitments to extend credit to buyers of single-family homes with fixed expiration dates.
 The commitments become effective when the borrowers "lock-in" a specified interest rate within time frames established by us.
 All mortgagors are evaluated for credit worthiness prior to the extension of the commitment.
 Market risk arises if interest rates move adversely between the time of the "lock-in" of rates by the borrower and the sale date of the loan to a broker/dealer.
 To mitigate the effect of the interest rate risk inherent in providing rate lock commitments to borrowers, we enter into optional or mandatory delivery forward sale contracts to sell whole loans and mortgage-backed securities to broker/dealers.
 The forward sale contracts lock in an interest rate and price for the sale of loans similar to the specific rate lock commitments.
 We do not engage in speculative or trading derivative activities.
 Both the rate lock commitments to borrowers and the forward sale contracts to broker/dealers are undesignated derivatives, and, accordingly, are marked to fair value through earnings.
-At December 31, 2013, there were contractual commitments to extend credit to borrowers aggregating \$243,084 and open forward delivery contracts aggregating \$430,859.
-Please refer to Note 14 in the accompanying consolidated financial statements for a description of our fair value accounting.
+At December 31, 2014, we had contractual commitments to extend credit to borrowers aggregating \$237,989 and open forward delivery contracts aggregating \$424,966, which hedge both the rate lock loan commitments and closed loans held for sale (see Note 14 in the accompanying consolidated financial statements for a description of our fair value accounting).